SummaryRead the full fact sheet

 Contraceptive implants, contraceptive injections, IUDs and hormonal contraceptive pills are all considered effective immediately after a surgical abortion and can be provided to you at that time.

-If you have the contraceptive injection or commence contraceptive pills more than five days after an abortion, you'll need to use additional contraception for one week.
+If you have the contraceptive injection or commence contraceptive pills more than 5 days after an abortion, you'll need to use additional contraception for one week.

-An IUD can be inserted straight away after a surgical abortion.
+An IUD can be inserted straight away after a surgical abortion, including while you are still under anaesthetic or sedation.
 This is considered acceptable and convenient by many women, as no separate appointment is required, and is one of the most effective options.

 Research has shown that there is a slightly increased risk of an IUD being expelled (moving out of the ideal position or falling out) when inserted right after an abortion.
-This is more likely when the abortion was for a more advanced gestation (over 12 weeks), however it is still a very low possibility.
+This is more likely when the abortion is in the second trimester (over 12 weeks) but is still a very low possibility.